Hoisin Sauce - Chinese Ingredients Glossary | The Woks of Life

 Buying & Storing

 Hoisin sauce is one of those ingredients that has become more readily available in regular supermarkets––you’ll usually find it in the aisle with Asian/Kosher/ethnic ingredients.
 Try finding one where the first ingredient isn’t sugar.
-This is a bad sign, indicating that the sauce will probably be overwhelmingly sweet, without much other flavor.

 It can also be found online.